 Global Human Rights Policy

-As one of the most recognized and respected companies in healthcare, Baxter respects the human rights, dignity and diverse contributions of all individuals.
-These comprehensive principles are documented in the Universal Declaration of Human Rights and are reflected in Baxter’s Leadership Expectations, Code of Conduct, and Sustainability Program, as well as numerous global policies that set the company’s direction.
+As one of the most recognized and respected companies in healthcare, Baxter respects Human Rights, dignity and the diverse contributions of all individuals.
+These comprehensive principles are documented in the Universal Declaration of Human Rights and Baxter’s Code of Conduct, Labor Standards Assurance Systems, and Sustainability Program, as well as numerous global policies that set the Company’s direction.
 More importantly, these principles are reflected in the actions of every Baxter employee worldwide since these principles are at the very core of how and why we do business.

-- Ensuring fair employment practices at Baxter and with suppliers, including complying with laws governing workers’ human rights and those prohibiting human trafficking and any form of forced, indentured, slave or child labor.
+- Ensuring fair employment practices at Baxter and in our external supply chain, including complying with laws governing workers’ human rights and those prohibiting human trafficking and any form of forced, indentured, slave or child labor.

 - Protecting the privacy of our employees, customers and their patients.

-- Strengthening access to healthcare, especially for those currently underserved by the healthcare system.
+- Strengthening access to healthcare, including those currently underserved by the healthcare system.